-- 2.5 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 2.6 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 2.7 No off-balance sheet vehicles are permitted.
+- 16.2.5 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 16.2.6 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 16.2.7 No off-balance sheet vehicles are permitted.

-3.1 The Ecology Fund can carry out its investments through the CIF.
+16.3.1 The Ecology Fund can carry out its investments through the CIF.

-Long-Term Care Fund Investment Strategy
+17. Long-Term Care Fund Investment Strategy

-1. Purpose of the Long-Term Care Fund
+17.1 Purpose of the Long-Term Care Fund

-- 1.1 Established under the Long-Term Care (Jersey) Law 2012, the Long-Term Care Fund is a ring-fenced Fund administered by the Social Security Department.
+- 17.1.1 Established under the Long-Term Care (Jersey) Law 2012, the Long-Term Care Fund is a ring-fenced Fund administered by the Social Security Department.
 Funded by the Long-Term Care Charge payable by local residents, and a grant from the States.
-The Long-Term Care Fund pays benefits to adults with long-term care needs. - 1.2 From 1st July 2014, individuals with long-term care needs have been able to claim benefits from the new long-term care scheme.
+The Long-Term Care Fund pays benefits to adults with long-term care needs. - 17.1.2 From 1st July 2014, individuals with long-term care needs have been able to claim benefits from the new long-term care scheme.
 The value of the benefit depends on the assessed care level of the individual and where the care is being received.
 Claimants can receive care in their own home, in a specialist group home, or in a residential home.
 A means-tested benefit is available from the start of the care for those with lower income and assets.
 Property loans are available which are secured against the value of the family home.
-Once standard care costs have reached a certain level, all claimants are entitled to a benefit which covers their standard care costs. - 1.3 The portion of the Long-Term Care Fund's assets not expected to be utilised in the short-term future is to be maintained within the investment portfolio.
+Once standard care costs have reached a certain level, all claimants are entitled to a benefit which covers their standard care costs. - 17.1.3 The portion of the Long-Term Care Fund's assets not expected to be utilised in the short-term future is to be maintained within the investment portfolio.

-2.1 The current estimated future cash requirements of the Long-Term Care Fund are subject to a high degree of uncertainty, reflecting both the short history of operation and uncertain levels of drawdown.
-The level of drawdown and repayment into the Long-Term Care Fund is dependent on several factors, including long-term demographic and economic trends; these have been modelled, but assumptions may be subject to amendment.
+- 17.2.1 The current estimated future cash requirements of the Long-Term Care Fund are subject to a high degree of uncertainty, reflecting both the short history of operation and uncertain levels of drawdown.
+The level of drawdown and repayment into the Long-Term Care Fund is dependent on several factors, including long-term demographic and economic trends; these have been modelled, but assumptions may be subject to amendment. - 17.2.2 Liquid assets are maintained outside the investment portfolio to meet any operational expenditure required for the day-to-day operation of the Long-Term Care Fund.
+These assets are considered outside the scope of the investment portfolio, although information regarding those holdings will be utilised when preparing the investment strategy.

-- 2.2 Social Security maintain liquid assets outside the investment portfolio to meet any operational expenditure required for the day-to-day operation of the Long-Term Care Fund. - 2.3 In order to meet the Long-Term Care Fund's purpose, the investment strategy is set to focus on capital preservation and liquidity, reflecting the uncertain timing of future cashflows.
-The Strategy will be revisited when further information becomes available. - 2.4 The strategy is designed to maintain the asset value of the Long-Term Care Fund in monetary, rather than real terms, and the re-investment of any income received will help to offset the effects of inflation on monetary values. - 2.5 Therefore the Minister has set a strategic aim of investing 50% in cash/short-dated gilts, providing a low-risk but low-return profile, complimented by a 50% allocation to absolute return bonds.
-This class has an absolute return focus and aims to add value in rising and falling markets with low volatility.
+- 17.2.3 In order to meet the Long-Term Care Fund's purpose, the investment strategy is set to focus on capital preservation and liquidity, reflecting the uncertain timing of future cashflows.
+The Strategy will be revisited when further information becomes available. - 17.2.4 The strategy is designed to maintain the asset value of the Long-Term Care Fund in monetary, rather than real terms, and the re-investment of any income received will help to offset the effects of inflation on monetary values. - 17.2.5 Therefore the Minister has set a strategic aim of investing 50% in cash/shortdated gilts, providing a low-risk but low-return profile, complemented by a 50% allocation to absolute return bonds.
+This class has an absolute return focus, and aims to add value in rising and falling markets with low volatility.